liuminzhao/job_slides/index.md

 quantile regression coefficients to differ by quantiles.
 Otherwise, the quantile lines would be parallel to each other.
 Moreover,
 - the mixture model also allows sensitivity analysis.

----

-## Identifiability

-For identifiability of the observed data distribution, we apply the following restrictions,
+- For identifiability of the observed data distribution, we apply the following restrictions,
 \[
  \sum_{k=1}^J \beta_{l1}^{(k)} = 0, l = 1,\ldots, p,